GreenBeanGravy/FA11y/README.md

 ### Rarity
 - While in-game, open your inventory using the `I` key.
 - Press your `[` (Left Bracket) key to check the rarity of your currently selected weapon.
 You can change the selected weapon using the left and right arrow keys.

+## Upcoming Features, the farther down you go the better it gets!
+- Your height off the ground while skydiving.
+- The amount of eliminations you have.
+- The amount of players remaining in a match.
+- Other important map icons, such as combat caches, radar towers, supply drops, etc.
+- A system that will notify you when to jump from the Battle Bus in order to take the shortest distance possible to your currently selected POI.
+- More expansion on how you look around, the ability to toggle this feature, change keybinds, change sensitivity, everything!
+- Full Fortnite GUI access.
+- The ability to change all of your keybinds and the ability to apply and share your keybinds with others!
+- The ability to change every game setting, including applying and sharing presets!
+- Full stereo audio feedback aim assist.